kaayra2000/saglik_verileri_uzerinde_buyuk_dil_modellerinin_ince_ayar_performansi/makaleler/notlar/genel_notlar.md

 considerations for specific domain requirements and challenges

+**Parameter-efficient fine-tuning of large-scale pre-trained language models**

+Despite having diferent design elements, PF, LR and AP are comparable to each other in performance.
+Specifcally, each can show dominant performance (even better than FT) over others on certain tasks.
+According to the average results, the performances of all the methods are ranked as FT > LR > AP > PF > PT.
+Interestingly, the performance of the delta-tuning methods is not consistent with their number of tunable parameters, that is, at least on small PLMs, more tunable parameters do not necessarily lead to better performance, and the design of the structure for delta-tuning may play a greater role.

+The convergence rate of these tuning methods is ranked as:
+FT > AP ≈ LR > PF.
+Overall, FT converges the fastest.

 # Eklenebilecek alt başlıklar
 **TURNA: A Turkish Encoder-Decoder Language Model for Enhanced Understanding and Generation**